t-gos7/Earthquake-data-from-Google-Map-API/README.md

-# Interactive map to check earthquake data using Google Map API
+# Interactive map to check earthquake data

 ### Technologies used
 - [X] Java,